For use in surroundings with high ionizing radiation

-Optical glass can be stabilized against transmittance loss caused by ionizing radiation by adding cerium to the composition.
+By adding cerium to the composition, optical glass can be stabilized against transmittance loss caused by ionizing radiation.
 The added cerium changes the intrinsic color of the glass from white to a yellowish tint, while the UV-transmittance edge is shifted to a longer wavelength.
-Goal is, to optimize the cerium content in order to achieve high stability against radiation while keeping the initial coloring at a minimum level.
+The goal, is to optimize the cerium content in order to achieve high stability against radiation while keeping the initial coloring at a minimum level.